-How AI Generated Faces Can Affect Your Business Reputation
+How Artificial Intelligence Generated Faces Can Affect Your Business Reputation

 Deepfake is an artificial intelligence program that generates movies, images, and news that appear genuine but aren’t.
 AI generated faces can be synthesized, facial expressions can be replaced, voices can be synthesized, and information may be generated using these approaches.

 Autoencoder is a deep learning method used in deepfake approaches.
 An autoencoder is an artificial neural network with both an encoder and a decoder.
 The encoder can shrink the dimensions of the input and map it to an encoded form.
 A considerable amount of training data are required for this method.
 The decoder learns how to decode the encoded representation and rebuild the input pictures

 The input data is deconstructed into an encoded representation, then reassembled into new images similar to the original images.
 Deepfake software combines two autoencoders, one for the natural face and the other for the new face.

 Anyone can now get deepfake software simply by searching on Google, thanks to the advancement of technology and the internet.

 There is also worry about the spread of disinformation to the general population.
 People are concerned about this technology and how criminals may use it to defraud people over the phone.

 Deepfake has the potential to spread false information and provoke societal upheaval.
 We won’t be able to corroborate these unlawful activities if we can’t detect deepfakes, and we might not have enough evidence to condemn these criminals.
 As a result, a study into the deepfake phenomenon or fake video detection is crucial.

 How is Deepfakes a Business Threat?